GRIDAPPSD/CIMHub/ieee9500/README.md

 ## CIM XML Model Files

 These are contained in the Base subdirectory.
+There are separate model versions for balanced and unbalanced load models.

+## Original DSS Source Files

-There are separate model versions for blanced and unbalanced load models.
+These are the original files used to derive the model from IEEE 8500 Node model and contain in-line comments explaining the model changes.
+There are separate model versions for balanced and unbalanced load models.
+These files are located in the original_dss subdirectory.

 ------